Learning A Simulation-based Visual Policy for Real-world Peg In Unseen Holes: Experiments

 \subsubsection{Robustness under Vision Occlusion}

 We evaluate the robustness of the proposed system when the vision occlusion occurs with the Fillet-1 shape (see Fig. \ref{setting}).
 Fig. \ref{occlusion} shows the perspective of the camera, where the hole is occluded entirely by the peg in the initial state.
-Under the vision occlusion, the VSN policy loses the reference to align the peg pose relative to the hole, thus drifting off the safe zone where no historical or future information can provide the reference for the policy to pull back and fails to align the peg-hole pose.
+Under the vision occlusion, the VSN policy loses the seam as reference for alignment, thus drifting off the safe zone where no historical or future information can provide the reference for the policy to pull back.
 However, both the multi-frame and single-frame policy can recover from the vision blind with the help of the CN, but the multi-frame policy recovers faster than the single-frame policy.
 We infer that the prediction uncertainty from the VSN is reduced by considering the historical sensor features and actions, which contributes to the convergence of the multi-frame policy.